-- 4.1 Infringements of Technical Regulations: - 4.1.1 Arising from post practice Scrutineering or Judicial Action:

-Minimum Penalty: The provisions of Motorsport UK Regulations: C3.3.

-4.1.2 Arising from post-race Scrutineering or Judicial Action:

-Minimum Penalty: The provisions of Motorsport UK Regulations: C3.5.1 (a) and (b).

-For infringements deemed to be of a more serious nature the Clerk of the Course may invoke the provisions of Regulation C3.5.1 (c).
-However, if the Clerk of the Course believes that there is some mitigation surrounding the infringement then C3.5.1 (c) need not be implemented.

-- 4.2 All infringements of non-technical Motorsport UK Regulations and the Sporting Regulations will be dealt with in accordance with these Championship Regulations and the General Regulations of the Motorsport UK. - 4.2.1 The only data permitted in any Judicial hearing is that which is obtained from the data downloaded by the competitor from the approved monitoring device noted in 5.18. - 4.2.2 If "new" evidence is introduced at any appeal hearing then the Clerk of the Course must be called to provide an expert opinion on that evidence to the appeal panel. - 4.3 Additional specific Championship penalties: - 4.3.1 Maximum Road Speed Speeding (See 5.18):
+- 4.1 Infringements of Technical Regulations: - 4.1.1 Arising from post practice Scrutineering or Judicial Action: - Minimum Penalty: The provisions of Motorsport UK Regulations: C.3.3. - 4.1.2 Arising from post-race Scrutineering or Judicial Action: - Minimum Penalty: The provisions of Motorsport UK Regulations: C.3.5.1 (a) and (b). - For infringements deemed to be of a more serious nature the Judicial Officials Clerk of the Course may invoke the provisions of Regulation C3.5.1 (c).
+However, if they -Clerk of the Course believes that there is some mitigation surrounding the infringement then C3.5.1 (c) need not be implemented but the full reasons shall be stated in any Decision. - 4.2 All infringements of non-technical Motorsport UK Regulations and the Sporting Regulations will be dealt with in accordance with these Championship Regulations-and the General Regulations of the Motorsport UK. - 4.2.1 The only data permitted in any Judicial hearing is that which is obtained from the data downloaded by the Competitor from the approved monitoring device noted in 5.18. - 4.2.2 Article In accordance with article 3.9 and 3.10 detail how only onboard footage can be used in relation to judicial investigations, collected by the officially nominated company (Vision Track) may be used by BTRC Competitors when in discussion with the Judicial Officials regarding Clerk of the Course over on-track incidents.
+No other footage may be used. - 4.2.22 If "new" evidence is introduced at any appeal hearing then the Clerk of the Course must be called to provide an expert opinion on that evidence to the appeal panel. - 4.3 Additional specific Championship penalties: - 4.3.1 Maximum Road Speed Speeding (See 5.18):